Symple85/RoD/README.md

 Thanks to aesatchien for his project at https://github.com/aesatchien/Rod_Mudlet

+Thanks a ton for all the hard working people who make https://rodpedia.realmsofdespair.info/ possible! all maps and directions were obtained from there.

 --To use this repository, download it and

 use Mudlet's package installer to import the the RoD_GUI.mpackage file.
 To get rid of it, use the package installer to uninstall it.